shivamdixit/shivamdixit.github.io/_posts/2014-01-29-using-custom-404-page-in-apache.md

 > ## What is 404 error?

 When you fire up your web-browser and type in, say `google.com`, your web-browser makes a request to the server.
 In return, server returns a response with a special status code. `404` is the status code corresponding to "Page not found" error.
-Some of the common status codes are:
+Some other common status codes are:

     200 : OK
     301 : Moved Permanently